Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for Modified Poisson-Boltzmann Equation in Two Dimensions: Numerical Method for MPB Equations

 where $\bm{G}$ is a matrix representing the lattice Green's function, $\bm{E}$ is an identity matrix, and $\bm{A}$ is a coefficient matrix.
 Furthermore, we can arrive at the matrix inverse $\bm{G}=\bm{A}^{-1}$ directly to achieve the solution of the Green's function with expensive calculation.
 To reduce the computation cost, let us express $U$ by

-where $\bm{G}_{\bm{0}}$ is the lattice Green's function in the free space and $\operatorname{diag}(\cdot)$ is a vector representing the diagonals of the argument matrix.
+where $U$ is a vector representing the correlation function $u(r)$, $\bm{G}_{\bm{0}}$ is a lattice Green's function in the free space, and $\operatorname{diag}(\cdot)$ is a vector representing the diagonals of the argument matrix.
 Thus, calculating the whole inverse of the matrix directly is expensive and unnecessary.
 Our SelInvHIF is used to just obtain the diagonal entries of the operator matrix inverse to solve our target problem efficiently.